Skip to main content

 • event_id (string; unique)

-• event_type (string; canonical dot name)
+• event_type (string; standard dot name)

 • timestamp (RFC3339 UTC)